How Living In A Digital World Impacts Your Vision – Invite Health Podcast, Episode 1

 By the way, in young children, the excessive blue light exposure is actually dangerous.
 According to a study by the Kaiser family Foundation, children spend many hours a day using electronic screens.
 Before age 10, children’s eyes are not fully developed.
 The crystalline lens and cornea are still largely transparent and are easily overexposed to light, so too much exposure to blue light is a bad thing.
 Parents should be aware they need to supervise and limit the amount of screen time their children are permitted.

-Thank you for listening!
-In future related topics, I’ll discuss the relationship between screen time and eye disease in the elderly and an episode discussing the connection between declining vision and its connection with declining memory
+Thank you for listening to our episode on Living In A Digital World!
+In future related topics, I’ll discuss the relationship between screen time and eye disease in the elderly and an episode discussing the connection between declining vision and its connection with declining memory.

 Thank you for tuning in to the Invite Health Podcast.
 You can find all of our episodes for free wherever you listen to podcasts or by visiting www.invitehealth.com/podcast.
 Make sure you subscribe and leave us a review!
 Follow us on Facebook, Twitter and Instagram at Invite Health today.
 We’ll see you next time on another episode of the Invite Health Podcast.